Skip to content

 1. Take note of the Solidity compiler version used to compile and deploy the contract.
 The Solidity compiler version can usually be selected or specified in the deployment tool used

-2. Take note of any SPDX license identifier used at the beginning of the Solidity source file (the example uses MIT license):
+2. Take note of any SPDX license identifier used at the beginning of the Solidity source file (this example uses an MIT license):

 // SPDX-License-Identifier: MIT